Skip to content

 As 5G home internet is a wireless connection, you’ll likely experience issues with critical factors like ping, delays or latency.
 If you’re a 5G home internet user and having problems with your connection while gaming, check out our article about whether or not 5G home internet is good for gaming.

-With fiber or cable, no matter what high-bandwidth activity you choose, higher internet speeds greatly increase bandwidth.
+With fiber or cable, no matter what high-bandwidth activity you choose, higher broadband internet speeds greatly increase bandwidth.
 If you’re a competitive gamer or an avid Twitch viewer, you’ll want a Gigabit connection to keep up with bandwidth requirements.
-While 5G home internet may be a good choice for online games where lag isn’t a factor, wired services offer a better gaming experience overall.
+5G home internet may work well for games where lag isn’t critical, but for a better overall gaming experience, check availability of wired services in your area.

 For streaming

-While there are benefits to 5G home internet for working from home, you’ll have more efficient remote collaboration with smoother video conferencing and easier file transfers with traditional wired home internet.
+While there are benefits to 5G home internet for remote work, you’ll have more efficient remote collaboration with smoother video conferencing and easier file transfers with traditional wired home internet.
 5G may affect your ability to perform tasks during peak working hours as networks experience congestion.

 For my apartment

 In an apartment, access to 5G internet services can be limited.
 Concrete or metal commonly used in apartment buildings can obstruct signals, hindering indoor coverage.
-Traditional cable or broadband can bypass these obstructions, and provide a stronger connection.
+Traditional cable or broadband can bypass these obstructions and provide a stronger connection.
+Because of these challenges, many apartment residents turn to wired options for a more dependable connection.
+For DIY pointers, learn how to set up your internet and WiFi in a new apartment.

 For my home

-In a large home, if your 5G home internet service provides a strong signal, you can enjoy faster speeds.
+In a large home, if your 5G service offers a strong signal, you can enjoy faster speeds.
 However, finding the proper placement for a 5G receiver can be challenging.
-Without a strong signal, your 5G home internet plan may be slow, have problems connecting to multiple devices or handling many internet users at once.
+Without a strong signal, your internet may be slow, have problems connecting to multiple devices or handling many internet users at once.

 Additionally, with broadband internet, you can benefit from devices like the eero Mesh WiFi system.
-If you have a home with potential for dead zones, you can simply place a device in your deadzone and get speeds of up to 1500 Mbps using your existing cable or fiber network connection.
+If you have a home with potential for dead zones, you can simply place a device in your dead zone and get speeds of up to 1500 Mbps using your existing cable or fiber network connection.
+This makes broadband a flexible option for eliminating dead zones and maximizing your speeds.
+Learn how to set up your internet and WiFi in a new home.

 Fiber-powered internet